cypress-io/cypress/cypress/component/basic/enzyme/README.md

 This folder shows several examples from [Enzyme docs](https://enzymejs.github.io/enzyme/).
 Find the tests in the [spec.js](spec.js) file.

+In general if you are migrating from Enzyme to `cypress-react-unit-test`:

+- there is no shallow mounting, only the full mounting.
+Thus `cypress-react-unit-test` has `mount` which is similar to the Enzyme's `mount`
+- you can mock [children components](https://github.com/bahmutov/cypress-react-unit-test/tree/main/cypress/component/advanced/mocking-component) if you want to avoid running "expensive" components during tests
+- the test is running as a "mini" web application.
+Thus if you want to set a context around component, then set the [context around the component](https://github.com/bahmutov/cypress-react-unit-test/tree/main/cypress/component/advanced/context)

 ## setState

 If you want to change the component's internal state, use the component reference.
 You can get it by using the special property `ref` when mounting.